Do you have some space in your home which is unusable?

-I haven’t owned a home which didn’t have an awkward space somewhere.
+I haven’t owned a home that didn’t have an awkward space somewhere.
 In our previous house, our kitchen was the weird spot, but we transformed it.

 In our new home, we downsized, and there isn’t much storage.
-The house was initially built as a one bedroom and had approximately enough storage space for one person.
+The house was initially built as a 1-bedroom and had approximately enough storage space for 1 person.

 The space I want to discuss is the unusable hallway in our basement.
 When you come down our basement steps, you can go to the right or to the left.
 The left opens out into our basement.